 EQ pedals come into their own during a live gig.
 They are perfect for the guitarist who wants complete control over their rig.

-We’ve compiled a list of some of the best EQ pedals currently available on the market, marked up in terms of budget, build-quality and overall coolness.
+Today I'll share a list of some of the best EQ pedals, marked up in terms of budget, build-quality and overall coolness.

 So what are you waiting for, a backstage pass?
 Grab your 6-stringed riff maker and let’s have a look at our list of the best EQ pedals.